-Earn cash back on travel purchases: Travel is a big expense no matter how you slice it, but at least you can earn cash back on travel purchases to maximize your cash back when you book your trip with the NEA Cash Rewards Card.
+Earn cash back on travel purchases: Travel is a big expense no matter how you slice it.
+Now you can choose to earn 3% cash back on travel purchases to maximize your cash back when you book your trip with the NEA Cash Rewards Card.
 You’ll earn 3% cash back in the category of your choice: gas and EV charging stations; online shopping, including cable, internet, phone plans and streaming; dining; travel; drug stores and pharmacies; or home improvement/furnishings.
 You’ll also automatically earn 2% cash back at grocery stores and wholesale clubs, and 1% cash back on all other purchases.
-Earn 3% and 2% cash back on gas for the first $2,500 in combined grocery/wholesale club/gas purchases each quarter.
+Earn 3% and 2% cash back on the first $2,500 in combined choice category/grocery store/wholesale club purchases each quarter, then earn 1%.
 Plus, you’ll receive a special bonus after spending at least $500 on purchases in the first 90 days of opening your account.
 To learn more, click on the link above to learn more about this offer.